 Hilldale Undergraduate/Faculty Research Fellowship support undergraduates (with at least junior standing) conduct research in collaboration with a UW–Madison faculty member or research/instructional academic staff member.

-Holstrom Environmental Scholarships support undergraduates (with at least junior standing) conduct research focused on environmental issues in collaboration with UW–Madison faculty or research/instructional academic staff.
+Holstrom Environmental Research Fellowship support undergraduates (with at least junior standing) conduct research focused on environmental issues in collaboration with UW–Madison faculty or research/instructional academic staff.

 Ronald E. McNair Scholars Program

 The goal of the Ronald E. McNair Scholars Program is to increase the number of students in doctoral degree programs who are low-income and first generation undergraduates or students who come from groups underrepresented in graduate education.

 Explore a number of summer research opportunities for undergraduate students collected by the Graduate School.

 Explore a variety of undergraduate research opportunities in science provided by BioCommons.